Arsenal transfer news: Emiliano Martinez joins Reading on loan | Goal.com

 Arsenal have announced the departure of goalkeeper Emiliano Martinez, who has joined Championship side Reading on loan for the remainder of the 2018-19 season.

-The 26-year-old joined the Gunners from Argentine side Independiente when he was just 17, but has made only 14 first-team appearance for the club since his arrival.
+The 26-year-old joined the Gunners from Argentine side Independiente when he was just 17, but has made only 14 first-team appearances for the club since his arrival.

 Good luck with @ReadingFC this season, @EmiMartinezz1 👊— Arsenal FC (@Arsenal) January 23, 2019